webexpress-framework/WebExpress/docs/view-state-service.md

 The following service view describes how the concept manifests in the established control families of WebExpress.WebApp.
 It exists to make the architecture concrete across lists, tables, forms, wizard flows, tabs and other controls that already rely on remote data.

-Controls that load or persist data do not access etch directly from the view or from event handlers.
+Controls that load or persist data do not access fetch directly from the view or from event handlers.
 Instead, each control family works with one or more named services that represent its domain responsibilities.
 A list or table typically uses a data service with query semantics.
 A form uses a load service and a submit service.
 A wizard uses step-oriented services for validation, persistence and server-driven progression.
 A tab control uses services for load, create, reorder and remove.
 The names and operations follow the role of the control rather than the structure of an endpoint URL.

 The default RestService realizes the common REST interaction model of WebExpress.WebApp.
-It supports query parameters such as search, structured query, filter, page, length and order, uses an abort controller for concurrency control and normalizes the JSON response into a stable result object.
+It supports query parameters such as search, structured query, filter, page, page size and order, uses an abort controller for concurrency control and normalizes the JSON response into a stable result object.
 This gives all controls a shared behavioral contract for loading, cancellation, success and failure.

 Service descriptors remain the source of truth for endpoint knowledge.
 The descriptor carries the route resolved through the sitemap, the HTTP method, the parameter mapping, the response mapping and the policies for headers, retry and cancellation.
 The JavaScript layer consumes that descriptor and performs the call, but it does not define routes or parameter conventions on its own.
 This keeps transport concerns declarative and keeps routing authoritative in C#.